 Surgical Treatment

-Snapping hip syndrome is usually treated without surgery.
-In rare cases where the popping is extreme, and the pain has been persistent for months non-responsive to non-surgical options, surgical release of the flexor tendon – either as an open or arthroscopic procedure – may be helpful in alleviating the painful snapping and popping.
+Internal snapping hip syndrome is usually treated without surgery.
+In rare cases where the hip popping sensation is extreme, and the pain has been persistent for months and non-responsive to non-surgical options, surgical release of the iliopsoas tendon – either as an open or arthroscopic procedure – may be helpful in alleviating the painful internal hip snapping.

 Recovery

 Athletes can return to play when they can perform their usual sports-related activities without pain.
-To hasten your return to sports, you may consider substituting repetitive motion activities (e.g. cycling, running) with other forms of exercise or sport (e.g. swimming) that are less likely to aggravate your hip.
-Many times, the snapping sound may persist, but as long as the pain resolves it is safe to return to play.
+To hasten your return to sports, you may consider substituting repetitive motion activities (e.g., cycling, running) with other forms of exercise or sport (e.g., swimming) that are less likely to aggravate your hip.
+Many times, the groin clicking or hip popping sensation may persist, but as long as the pain resolves, it is safe to return to play.
 Following your doctor’s guidance on stretching and exercises, even after symptoms have resolved, will help prevent a recurrence of the inflammation and pain.

 GET BACK TO WHAT YOU LOVE.
 FASTER